 § 15481.
 Actuarial Studies and Summaries.

-(a) The administrator for current and former Self-Insured Groups that are required to file a Self-Insurer's Annual Report shall cause a qualified actuary to submit on the group's behalf to the Office of Self-Insurance Plans (OSIP) a complete actuarial study by program year of its historical loss development and actuarial summary not later than April 15 of each calendar year with a valuation date of December 31 of the immediately prior calendar year.
+(a) The group administrator for current and former Self-Insured Groups that are required to file a Self-Insurer's Annual Report shall cause a qualified actuary to submit on the group's behalf to the Office of Self-Insurance Plans (OSIP) a complete actuarial study by program year of its historical loss development and actuarial summary not later than April 15 of each calendar year with a valuation date of December 31 of the immediately prior calendar year.
 The summary shall be prepared and submitted via an online platform provided by OSIP with a copy of the complete actuarial study attached.

-(1) The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in written form, to the Board of Trustees and to any present or former group member requesting a copy.
+(1) The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in a written or electronic form, to the Board of Trustees and to any present or former group member requesting a copy.
 The study shall be presented to the Group Administrator and the Board of Trustees not later than March 31 following the end of the group self-insurer's program year.

 (2) In the absence of an actuarial study or summary for any Self-Insured Group that fully satisfies the criteria of this section received by the deadline set forth above, the Chief shall establish a security deposit amount on behalf of the group as the Chief determines appropriate based on consideration of all financial and loss information available to the Chief at the time.